Monstera Adansonii is a unique variety of flowering plants that belong to the Araceae family.

-Unfortunately, a lot of sellers as well as plant shops and garden centers mislabel Monstera Adansonii as Monstera Obliqua and sell it like that.
+Unfortunately, many sellers, plant shops, and garden centers mislabel Monstera Adansonii as Monstera Obliqua and sell it like that.

-So, if you got your Monstera at a low cost, it is 99.99% to not have to say 100% a Monstera Adansonii.
+So, if you got your Monstera cheaply, it is 99.99% not to say 100% a Monstera Adansonii.

 How to Spot the Rare Kind of Monstera Adansonii – The Variegated Monstera

 Variegation is a term used to denote the appearance of white or yellow splashes on the leaves, stems, or stalks.
 The appearance of variegation in plants is rare.

 Hence, if you want to purchase a variegated Monstera Adansonii, be ready to pay big bucks.